MithrilJS/mithril.js/docs/mithril.component.md

 m.mount(document.body, App)
 ```

-Keys must be unique within a list of sibling DOM elements, and they must be either a string or a number.

----

 ### Dealing with state

 #### Stateless components

 A component is said to be stateless when it does not store data internally.
 Instead, it's composed of [pure functions](http://en.wikipedia.org/wiki/Pure_function).
 It's a good practice to make components stateless because they are more predictable, and easier to reason about, test and troubleshoot.

-Instead of copying arguments to the controller object (thereby creating internal state in the component), and then passing the controller object to the view, it is often desirable that views always update based on the most current list of arguments being passed to a component.
+Instead of copying arguments to the controller object and then passing the controller object to the view (thereby creating internal state in the component), it is often desirable that views update based on the current value of arguments passed to a component.

 The following example illustrates this pattern: